-- The day-to-day implementation and management of this policy and all relevant procedures across the school. - Ensuring a member of the SLT has overall responsibility for monitoring attendance. - Ensuring all parents are aware of the school's attendance expectations and procedures. - Ensuring that every pupil has access to full-time education and will act as early as possible to address patterns of absence.
+- The day-to-day implementation and management of this policy and all relevant procedures across the school. - Appointing a member of the SLT to the Senior Attendance Champion role. - Ensuring all parents are aware of the school's attendance expectations and procedures. - Ensuring that every pupil has access to full-time education and will act as early as possible to address patterns of absence.